geudde/attic-chest/pages/02.season-1/05.meeting-05/14.eleanor/docs.md

 Blushing like the nectarine
 Grace my blooming Valentine
 Not so sweet is eglantine
-Nor the fragrant wild Woodbine
+Nor the fragrant wild woodbine
-Vi’let Rose nor Jessamine
+Vi’let rose nor jessamine
 As my sweet, sweet Valentine
 If thy heart to mirth incline
 Wit with humour arch combine